In this guide, you will find instructions on how to replace the Mercedes-Benz propeller shaft, also known as the driveshaft.

 Common symptoms indicating the convertible pump needs to be replaced:

 - A leak from the convertible fluid reservoir or motor

 What you will need

-- Mercedes Convertible Top Pump
+- Mercedes Convertible Top Pump on eBay

 - Convertible Hydraulic Fluid - 1 litter